joaofrca/tblx-codechallenge-java/README.md

 file_name = siri.20130130.csv
 ```

-And for TEST environment:
+Making the whole command:

 ```
-db_name = busTEST
-collection_name = busgps
-file_name = siri.20130130-small-test.csv
+mongoimport -d busDEV -c busgps --type csv --file siri.20130130.csv --headerline
 ```

+Note: any file from the zip file can be used.
 If a different dataset is to be used, one shall modify the script accordingly and add the headerline to the csv file which will be loaded.
-The busTEST DB is expecting this file_name though, and changing it will make the tests fail.

 #### 2. Run the project

 On the folder's directory run:

 ```
-npm start
+./mvnw spring-boot:run
 ```

-The server will run on localhost:4000.
+The server will run on localhost:6039.

 #### 3. Play around with the app using Postman